ayanpan/snowflake-upsert-in-boomi/README.md

 :small_orange_diamond: It will streamline the workflow by providing an atomic operation that avoids conflicts and reduces error-prone scenarios.

 ## Implementation in Boomi
 Snowflake's MERGE operation/command has USING operator which essentially requires a source table from which the records will be merged with the target/required table.
 Since we need to upsert records based on primary/unique key instead of using a source table, we have to use a SQL SELECT Statement to replicate a source table.
-In this SQL SELECT Statement, we have to pass the values which need to be inserted or updated in our required target table as JSON key-value pairs, shown in the below sample.
+In this SQL SELECT Statement, we have to pass the values which need to be inserted or updated in our required target table as JSON key-value pairs, shown in the below sample JSON.
 ```json
 {
    "source _id": "123",
    "current_date": "20231216 000000.000"
 }
 ```
-Since there isn't any MERGE Action in the Boomi's native Snowflake Connector, we can perform the MERGE operation using the SnowSQL Action.
+Since there isn't any MERGE Action in the Boomi's native Snowflake Connector, we can perform the MERGE operation using the SnowSQL Action, shown in the below sample SQL Statement.
 ```sql
 MERGE INTO your_table_name AS t
 USING (